 An Innovative Building Using The Natural Resources On Site

-Based on optimized passive design principles, natural ventilation and careful equipment selection, the SBRC will be an ultra-low energy building.
+Based on optimised passive design principles, natural ventilation and careful equipment selection, the SBRC is an ultra-low energy building.

-SBRC will produce more energy each year than it consumes by using a number of renewable on-site generation technologies including solar, wind and a variety of storage systems.
+SBRC produces more energy each year than it consumes by using a number of renewable on-site generation technologies including solar and a variety of storage systems.

 Key Building Features

 Browse the details of our building including the site history, building project timeline, building features and performance data, research themes, and more at our digital display website, which is also on permanent display in our building foyer.